raymondhonsumchiu/VARpedia/README.md

 Easy-to-run method (WORKS ON VIRTUAL BOX WITH JAVA 13 / JAVAFX 13)

 1. Ensure VARpedia.sh, bin, src, flickr-api-keys.txt are on the same "level" in the directory hierarchy
-2. Enter your own Flickr API keys into flick-api-keys.txt
+2. We have provided you with an API key, however if errors occur related to our key, please enter your own into the flickr-api-key.txt file
 3. In the terminal, cd to the directory of files
 4. Execute the script: ./VARpedia.sh